 Human rights cover a wide spectrum of civil and political, labor, social and cultural rights, as well as the rights of vulnerable groups.
-As per UN Guiding Principles, companies do not only need to avoid causing and contributing to adverse human rights impacts through their own activities, but they should also seek to prevent or mitigate negative impacts that are directly linked to their operations, products or services by their business relationships.
-Our Sustainability team is driving forward corporate-level due diligence processes, such as a holistic human rights risk screening.
+As per UN Guiding Principles, companies do not only need to avoid causing and contributing to adverse human rights impacts through their own activities,

 Specific risks are managed accordingly in different parts of the organization.
 We will continue our work to understand the impacts better and to strengthen our controls accordingly.